 The NYS GIS Association

-The NYS GIS Association is pleased to announce that it has received a generous $10,000 grant from the Fund For the City of New York to determine the GIS needs and resources in local government throughout New York State.
+The NYS GIS Association is pleased to announce that we have received a generous $10,000 grant from the Fund For the City of New York to determine the GIS needs and resources in local government throughout New York State.
 We look forward to furthering our mission to support development of GIS throughout New York State by embarking on this new endeavor.
-If you are interested in participating as an active volunteer on the project team, please contact Susan Nixson, president NYS GIS Association, at email@example.com with Grant Project Team in the subject line.

 Please see the Emerging GIS Resources page and check back often as we will be adding new content.
 Second video added January 2016.
 If you'd like more information please contact Mickey Dietrich at firstname.lastname@example.org

 Take the survey and ensure your municipality is represented.

 New and Improved Store Available NOW

 As many of your know we have been offering NYS GIS Association merchandise.
 We’ve gotten many positive responses as we’ve displayed the merchandise throughout the state.
 To better serve you we have improved our store by moving to a different company.
 Check out the new webstore.